Bryndis-vefari/Module3-People-Counter/README.md

-###DOM Manipulation & Timing
+### DOM Manipulation & Timing

-For this project I am using a base that I got from a functions Scrimba course for beginners.
+For this project I went through a functions Scrimba course for beginners, which I knew that touched on DOM.
-	[Learn JavaScript for free](https://scrimba.com/learn/learnjavascript) It takes you through step by step how to build a simple people counter.
+	[Learn JavaScript for free](https://scrimba.com/learn/learnjavascript) The course takes you through step by step how to build a simple people counter that stores the previous entries.
 I used that base, styled it and added some interactivity with DOM manipulation.

 - made app using JavaScript
 - styled with CSS and added styles with DOM